Self-Supervised Learning to Prove Equivalence Between Straight-Line Programs via Rewrite Rules

-To sum up, we make the following contributions: \begin{itemize} \item We present \DLTOOL, an end-to-end deep learning framework to find equivalence proofs between two complex program blocks. \DLTOOL produces a sequence of semantics-preserving rewrite rules that can be built to construct one program from the other, via successive rewrites.
-We consider rewrites which support complex program transformations such as Common Subexpression Elimination and computational strength reduction. \DLTOOL emits a verifiable sequence of rewrites, leading to no false positive by design. \item We devise an original training technique, tailored to our problem domain, called self-supervised sample selection.
-This incremental training approach further improves the quality, generalizability and extensibility of the deep learning system. \item We present extensive experimental results to validate our approach, demonstrating our system can successfully prove equivalence on both synthetic programs and programs derived from GitHub with up to 97\% success, making the system ready for automated and unsupervised deployment to check equivalence between programs. \item We provide all our datasets to the community including synthetic generation techniques for the problem of program equivalence via rewrite rules, as well as sequences mined from GitHub \cite{KommruschS4Eq21}. \end{itemize}
+To demonstrate the applicability of \DLTOOL on human-written programs, we mined C functions on the popular code hosting platform GitHub \cite{Octoverse}.
+We collected 13,215 unique programs that we analyze for equivalence by \DLTOOL.
+This shows that \DLTOOL can prove program equivalence using various compilation and optimization transformations, such as Common Sub-expression Elimination \cite{cocke1970global} that exist on AST samples in the field.
+To summarize, we make the following contributions: \begin{itemize}[noitemsep,topsep=0pt,parsep=0pt,partopsep=0pt,leftmargin=*] \item We present \DLTOOL, an end-to-end deep learning framework to find equivalence proofs between two complex program blocks. \DLTOOL produces a sequence of semantics-preserving rewrite rules to transform one program into the other, via successive rewrites.
+We consider rewrites which support complex program transformations such as Common Subexpression Elimination and computational strength reduction. \DLTOOL emits a \emph{verified} sequence of rewrites, leading to no false positive by design. \item We design self-supervised sample selection, an original training technique tailored to our problem domain.
+This approach further improves the ability of the deep learning system to find more complex proofs. \item We present extensive experimental results to validate our approach, demonstrating our system can successfully prove equivalence on both synthetic programs and programs derived from GitHub with up to 97\% success.
+This paves the way for unsupervised deployment to validate correctness of transformations of program blocks (typical in \eg low-level compiler optimizations \cite{kasampalis2021language}), that are typically unsupported by verification tools \cite{banerjee2014extending}. \item We provide all our datasets to the community including synthetic generation techniques for the problem of program equivalence via rewrite rules, as well as the programs built from the ASTs we mined from C functions in GitHub \cite{KommruschS4Eq21}. \end{itemize}